ARMmbed/uvisor/docs/core/PORTING.md

 ### Memory architecture
 [Go to top](#overview)

-TODO.

 The uVisor expects a distinction between at least two memories: Flash and SRAM.
 If more than one memory fits this description, you should make an architectural decision about where to put uVisor.
-We suggest that if you have fast memories you should use those, provided that they offer security features at least equal to those of the regular memories.
+We suggest that if you have fast memories, you use those, provided they offer security features at least equal to those of the regular memories.

-Using a separate read/write-able memory for uVisor (e.g. a TCM) has little impact on the porting process.
-When relevant, you will find different instructions for this case throughout this document.

 ### Platform-specific code
 [Go to top](#overview)